sandersn/manual/Typescript-compiler-implementation.md

 requests information because it tries to present an immutable interface.
 This works because the checker is very lazy.

+### Trivia

+#### Optionality

+Optionality is represented two different ways.
+The original way is a flag on `Symbol`.
+The second way is as a union type that includes `undefined`.

+If you are running with `strictNullChecks: true` then adding '?' after a property does two things: it marks the symbol as optional and it adds `| undefined` to the type of the property.
+You have to remember to do these two things yourself whenever you synthesise a property inside the compiler.

+Conversely, the compiler actually throws away `| undefined` if `strictNullChecks: false`.
+So you can't use *just* `maybeTypeOfKind(t, TypeFlags.Undefined)` to check for optionality.
+You also have to check `symbol.flags & SymbolFlags.Optional`.

 ## Transformer

 The transformer recently replaced the emitter.
 It replaces the